 Depending on your chosen course, there may be costs you have to pay in addition to any course fees, which could include money for books, trips, equipment/materials or specialist clothing.
 Where courses include additional costs, you will be advised of the costs at enrolment.

-The 16-19 Bursary Fund provides financial help for young people aged 16-19 who face barriers to staying in education.
-There are two types of bursary available:
+The Bursary Fund provides financial help for people who face barriers to staying in education.
+Bursaries available include:

-- Discretionary bursaries based on individual need, such as help with the costs of travel, equipment or meals
+- Discretionary bursaries based on individual needs, such as help with the costs of travel, equipment, childcare or free meals

 Help With Child Care